austinmama/vsrx/vsrx-basics.md

 ## Changing the root password

-To change the root password, run the following command:
+You can change the root password by running the following command:

 ```
 set system root-authentication plain-text-password